bjuppa/com-plain-date/README.md

 } from "https://deno.land/x/complaindate/mod.ts";

-// Extract a plain-date and a plain-time from any JS `Date`
+// Extract a plain-date and a plain-time from any JS `Date` const [june6, time1337] = splitDateTime( "Europe/Stockholm", // Note: A timezone is required for this operation )(
-// ...and note that doing so requires a timezone const [june6, time1337] = splitDateTime("Europe/Stockholm")(
   // Sweden is at UTC+2 in June, so this `Date` represents 13:37 wall-time there new Date("2023-06-06T13:37+0200"),
-  // Note: Leaving this parameter empty will give you current wall-time (now) );
+); // Note: When called without a `Date`, this gives current wall-time (now)

 // The plain-date part is an object adhering to the full ComPlainDate interface june6; // { year: 2023, month: 6, day: 6, iso: "2023-06-06", ...}
+june6.toLocaleString("en"); // "6/6/23"

-// The plain-time part is a simple object time1337; // { hour: 13, minute: 37, second: 0, millisecond: 0 }
+// The plain-time part is an object adhering to the full ComPlainTime interface time1337; // { hour: 13, minute: 37, second: 0, millisecond: 0, ... }
+time1337.toLocaleString("en"); // "1:37 PM"

 // Apply any pipeline of operations to get a new plain-date
 // ...free from any hassle involving timezones!